 These are all questions that will help you determine what gear is best for your dive.
 Of course, the best advice will come from experts in the area, so make sure to get as many opinions as you can.

 Ultimately, you have a lot of decisions to make.
 When you start searching for diving attire, you’ll be figuring out style, function, durability, and environment.
-These tips are just the start to you finding the perfect diving wear!
+These tips are just the start for you to find the perfect diving wear!